Husqvarna Vapenfabrik: Civilian firearms

 from early 1939 Husqvarna started purchasing Mauser M98 actions from the Belgian company FN, labeling the rifles Model 146, 246 and 640.
 Though the M98 was a strong and well proven action, it was not an ideal situation for Husqvarna to be depending on one of its worst competitors for such a key component.

-An independent bolt action design was introduced in 1953 as the 1600-series, which was available in several European and American chamberings, including 9.3×62mm, .270, 30-06; 8×57mm, 6.5×55mm, and others.
+An independent bolt action design was introduced in 1953 as the 1600-series, which was available in several European and American chamberings, including 9.3×62mm, .270 Winchester, .30-06 Springfield; 7.92×57mm Mauser, 6.5×55mm Swedish, and others.
 It was a small ring Mauser-like design advertised as the "HVA Improved Mauser Action".
+They also produced a Mauser-style rifle chambered in the popular American big game cartridge 7mm Remington Magnum with the model number H-5000.
 In 1969 they discontinued the HVA action in favor of a cheaper to produce push feed design, called the 8000.
-They ceased manufacturing all firearms in 1972.

-With the army order for the Ak 4 the company was able to find the funding to re-tool the workshop to produce a newly developed bolt action, marketed in 1967 as the 1900-series and continued by Förenade Fabriksverken (FFV) well into the 1980s.
+With the army order for the Ak 4 the company was able to find the funding to re-tool the workshop to produce a newly developed bolt action, marketed in 1967 as the 1900-series, in addition to previously mentioned calibers it was later chambered in other popular hunting calibers including the .22-250 Remington, .243 Winchester and .300 Winchester Magnum.
+It continued to be manufactured by Förenade Fabriksverken (FFV) well into the 1980s.

 Husqvarna also built a limited number of an elegant double rifle in caliber 9.3x74R, the model 410.